 In September 2022, the Company raised gross proceeds of \$2,219,000 through the issuance of 4,622,917 common shares at \$0.48 per share.
 In October 2022, the Company raised gross proceeds of \$264,000 through the issuance of 550,000 common shares at \$0.48 per share.
 Such financings resulted in the increased working capital positions of the Company as at the respective fiscal quarters compared to the preceding quarters ended June 30, 2022 and March 31, 2022.
-See "Overview - Corporate Activities" above.
-See also "Liquidity and Capital Resources" below.

-During the quarter ended December 31, 2022, a loss on the settlement of debt of \$988,437 related to the Debenture Extension was recognized contributing to the higher loss observed during the quarter compared to prior quarters (see "Overview - Corporate Activities" above).
+During the quarter ended December 31, 2022, a loss on the settlement of debt of \$988,437 related to the Debenture Extension was recognized contributing to the higher loss observed during the quarter compared to prior quarters.
 Additionally, 1,777,000 stock options were granted to various directors, officers, and consultants.
 These grants resulted in share-based compensation expenses of \$277,421 further contributing to the higher loss observed in the quarter ended December 31, 2022 compared to prior quarters.